 - AFC Energy is already participating in an EU-funded project – the ALKAMMONIA project – for a single stack design.

 Detailed engineering & procurement will now commence, to enable commercialisation to begin.

 As part of the EU FCH JU funded POWER-UP project, AFC Energy installed its first 240kW “KORE” system in Stade, northern Germany in July 2015.

 The KORE Balance of Plant fulfilled basic functional and safety operational requirements and achieved an initial power generation of 204kW in January 2016.
 Modification and upgrade options for the BoP have been identified to optimise the KORE operability and engineers are presently working to maximise the potential of the KORE system as a commercial product.

-The concept engineering phase helps establish the design and operating principles of AFC Energy’s new large-scale system and is a necessary pre-requisite for the system’s basic design and engineering.
-The product, which could be sized up to 1.2MWe across a containerised and modular system, is designed to be scalable dependant on customer specifications and is suitable for multi-megawatt installations.
+The concept engineering phase established the design and operating principles of AFC Energy’s new large-scale system and has laid the foundations for the system.
+The product, which could be sized up to 1.2MWe across a containerised and modular system, is designed to be scalable dependent on customer specifications and is suitable for multi-megawatt installations.
 The design of this system builds upon the extensive experience accrued by AFC Energy during project POWER- UP.

 1MW Indicative Schematic (courtesy of plantIng GmbH)

 The Global Fuel Cell Market

 Governments are increasingly globally co-ordinated in tackling climate change (e.g. the Paris Agreement) through the adoption of decarbonisation policy agendas – this is evidenced by the targeting of large-scale, efficient energy integration.
 Hydrogen storage solutions, when combined with electrolysis and AFC technology can potentially provide a significant hydrogen battery solution for integration with intermittent renewable energy sources.